perfanalytics/pose2sim/README.md

 Reference camera (usally cam1) should start record at last between whole cameras.
 Set fps, id_kpt, weight_kpt, reset_sync in Config.toml
 ** How to get perfect sync point **
-1. Set cameras position where they can see person wrist clearly.\
+1. Set cameras position where they can see person wrist clearly.
-2. Press record button, and what pressed last time to be reference camera.\
+2. Press record button, and what pressed last time to be reference camera.
-3. Walk to proper location. ( See 1 )\
+3. Walk to proper location( See 1 ).
-4. Raise your hands.\
+4. Raise your hands.
-5. Downward your hand fastly.\
+5. Downward your hand fastly.

 Alternatively, use a flashlight or a clap to synchronize them.
 GoPro cameras can also be synchronized with a timecode, by GPS (outdoors) or with a remote control (slightly less reliable).